|1||Bandar-e Deylam, Bushehr|

 |7||Bandar Ganaveh, Bushehr|

 |8||Bojnurd, Khorasan-e Shomali|

 (local time)SEE WORLD AQI RANKING

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Esfahan air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Esfahan air is currently 2 times above the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 103 US AQI

 |Friday, Oct 1|

 Esfahan which is often also known as Ispahan, Spahan, Sepahan or Hispahan, is a major city in Iran located in the Greater Isfahan Region.
 It is 406 kilometres south of the capital city of Tehran and is the capital of Isfahan Province.
 It has an estimated population of around 2 million people which ranks it as the third-largest city in Iran.